diekei/diekei_aboutme/README.md

 - 👋 Hi, I’m Arif Maulana
-- MSc student under Erasmus Mundus Master Programme in Evolutionary Biology (MEME intake 2021) at four European universities (University of Groningen, The Netherlands; Ludwig Maximilians University of Munich, Germany; University of Montpellier, France; and University of Cambridge, United Kingdom).

-- I am an evolutionary biologist (partly evolutionary ecologist as well), particularly interested in the eco-evolutionary processes leading to the formation of a new species, and the genomic basis of adaptation and speciation, mainly in tropics.
-My work currently focused on several systems which among these includes: herbivorous ladybird beetle Henosepilachna diekei, Heliconius butterflies, Tylomelania ancient lakes gastropod, Acyrtosiphon pisum pea-aphid complex, and Podarcis wall lizards.
-(Telmatherina and Sulawesian Oryzias soon!!)

-- In the near future, I expect to answer speciation-related questions in the natural populations taking benefits from the untapped potential wealth of biodiversity in Indonesia.
-Expanding the current research trends (in Indonesia) from biodiversity discovery to understanding how and why the diversity arises.
+- PhD student at the Wellcome Sanger Institute, University of Cambridge, UK.

+- As an evolutionary biologist, I am enthusiastic about integrating genomics with ecological and experimental work to dissect the genetic and genomic basis of polygenic traits, such as behaviour and crucially its functional follow-up in adaptation and speciation.
+I investigate cases involving recent range expansion and colonisation of species that rapidly adapting to novel habitats.
+This is my repository for depositing codes linked to my research publication.

 - 📫 How to reach me? just send an email to arif.maulana@evobio.eu